chris-wood/ietf-masque/proposed_charter.md

 flows inside a HTTP/3 connection.
 The group will specify HTTP or HTTP/3 extensions to enable this functionality within an HTTP/3 connection.
 The group will focus on a limited set of client-initiated services: (1) UDP CONNECT and (2) IP proxying.

 Multicast UDP and multicast IP support is out of scope.
 However, the group may specify extension points that would enable future work on multicast.
-Specifying proxy server discovery mechanisms is also out of scope.
-However, the group may specify techniques for identifying proxy servers to aid future discovery mechanisms.
+Specifying proxy server discovery mechanisms is also out of scope, but the group may specify techniques for identifying proxy servers to aid future discovery mechanisms.

 The working group will consider the implications of tunneling protocols with congestion control and loss recovery over MASQUE, and may issue recommendations